-Located at Wanli District in northern Taiwan’s New Taipei City, Yehliu Geopark is known for its stunning array of rock formations.
+Located in Wanli District in northern Taiwan’s New Taipei City, Yehliu Geopark is known for its stunning array of rock formations.
 To further promote tourism along the north coast, the Yehliu Geopark Light Show was first held in 2018.

 2020 Yehliu Geopark Light Show

 Sponsored by Taiwan Tourism Bureau’s North Coast and Guanyinshan National Scenic Area Administration, the 2020 Yehliu Geopark Light Show was set to take place in April but was postponed to September 27 through October 4, due to the COVID-19 pandemic.

 Please watch this video of the Yehliu Geopark Light Show: